Category: History of Philosophy

 Topic this Overlaps Least With: Formal Epistemology (2e-04)

-This is arguably an exception.
+This topic is an exception.
 The graph for Philosophy and Phenomenological Research obviously looks very different to the graphs for the rest of the journals.
-But I don’t think this means that that we’re seeing something unrepresentative here.
-Rather, what we’re seeing is something like a blindspot (or deliberate oversight) in the other eleven journals which is counter-balanced by Philosophy and Phenomenological Research.
+But I don’t think this means that we’re seeing something unrepresentative here.
+Rather, what we’re seeing is something like a blind spot or deliberate oversight) in the other eleven journals, which is counterbalanced by Philosophy and Phenomenological Research.
 This does mean that when PPR changes its focus in the 1980s, this topic seems to fall away very quickly.
-Thats not right; it just moves elsewhere.
+That’s misleading though, if one cares about all of philosophy.
+What’s really true is that the topic moves away from these twelve journals, and this becomes a respect in which the twelve journals are less than fully representative of philosophy.

-I’m calling this a history topic because most of the papers feel historical; they are looking back at work done in the glory days of phenomenology.
+I’m calling this topic a history topic because most of the papers feel historical; they are looking back at work done in the glory days of phenomenology.
 But those 1940s papers that make up a chunk of the topics weren’t intended as being papers in history of philosophy; they were just doing philosophy.
 This is a systematic challenge with a study this long.
-If I extended the study even further - say by putting works by Berkeley or Hume into it - we’d see even more dramatic versions of this effect.
-They didn’t think they were writing histories of early modern philosophy, but that’s how the model would classify them.
+If I extended the study even further—say by including seventeenth- to nineteenth-century books—there would be even more dramatic versions of this effect.
+Topic modeling can’t typically tell works by an author apart from works about that author, so any historical figure will be grouped in with the history of work on that author.